JRNL 1AA0: Journalism Fundamentals Exam

 How will I know if I pass the exam?

-After finishing the exam, individual student grades will be sent to Dr. John Carvalho, associate director for Journalism.
-He will post student grades in Canvas.
+After finishing the exam, individual student grades will be sent to the associate director for journalism.
+Grades will be posted in Canvas.
 Students will receive a “Satisfactory” grade for scoring an 80 percent or higher and an “Unsatisfactory” grade for scoring 79.99% or below.

 Students who do not pass the exam during their first attempt will be allowed to register via Smarter Proctoring and take the exam again during the second two-week testing period.
 Students will be allowed ONLY two attempts at the JRNL 1AA0 exam to earn a Satisfactory grade.